thelang-io/docs.thelang.io/docs/api/primitives/array.md

 ### Parameters
 **start** - index at which to start extraction.
 The default is zero.
-- if value is negative then array length is added.
+- if value is negative then array length is added to it.
 - if value is less than array length then `0` value is used.
 - if value is greater than array length then nothing is extracted.

 **end** - index at which to end extraction.
 The default is array length.
-- if value is negative then array length is added.
+- if value is negative then array length is added to it.
 - if value is less than array length then `0` value is used.
 - if value is greater than array length then array length is used.
 - if value positioned before or it equals **start** then nothing is extracted.